 Nothing substantive comes from garnering a lot of likes from a photo, but there are numerous benefits to detaching from technology, exploring nature and taking time to “just be.”
 The serenity makes me feel grateful for what is right in front of me.

 2. The everyday worries in life start to matter a little bit less.

-This past winter, I took a trip to Hawaii.
+In the winter of 2015, I took a trip to Hawaii.
 One day, we decided to conquer the strenuous, steep hike to the top of Koko Head Crater in Oahu.
-And let me tell you, when you’re struggling to climb 1,048 steps, panting incessantly and dripping in sweat, you start to worry a little bit less about a passive-aggressive email or a pesky cold sore.
-Those kinds of worries seem insignificant when you compare them to a gargantuan task at hand, like 1,000 steps, and I’m able to easily push them to the back of my mind.
+And let me tell you, when you’re struggling to climb 1,048 steps, panting incessantly and dripping sweat, you start to worry a little bit less about a passive-aggressive email or a pesky cold sore.
+Those kinds of worries seemed insignificant when compared to the gargantuan task at hand, and I was able to easily push them to the back of my mind.

 (And, because I want to be honest with you, I did put this one on Facebook.
 But I mean, we were in Hawaii.)

 3. When you’re focused on something physical, your mind can relax.

 In fall of 2015, I went on a hike to Dinosaur Valley State Park in Texas.
 We had to pass through a wide river at one point, so I slipped off my shoes and tried to balance as I stepped over the slippery rocks.
 The precarious challenge in front of me allowed my mind to relax a bit.
 I feel a similar sense of relaxation in quilting, as the tediousness distracts my worried mind.
 And actually being out in nature and using my whole body to focus feels refreshing.

 4. Getting physically fit lowers anxiety.